- The capacity to recover quickly from difficulties; toughness.

-Let us be clear.
+Let’s be clear.
 The trick is not to generate more discipline to overcome the subconscious brain!
 It is way stronger than the conscious brain.

 Dan & Chip Heath in their book Switch portray the subconscious brain like an elephant and your conscious brain as the rider.
 If the elephant wants to go one way!
 It wins.
-The subconscious brain is strong.
+The subconscious brain is that strong.

 Here are 4 ways that you might have your chimp bottled up in your work, relationship, and financial life which leaves you with the chimp ready to kick your ass by the time it comes to training and nutrition discipline.

 Jeffery & Noreen Wilbert wrote their book Fattitudes explaining that these 4 areas take energy from your conscious brain and giving the chimp license to rampage.

 - Expressing Your Feelings – The more you hide your feelings the more you suppress the chimp, and it’s only a matter of time before it starts to rattle the cage.